anquanscan/sec-tools/README.md

 [Intel-One](https://github.com/jkcso/Intel-One): Command line tool for passive reconnaissance, able to gather and link public information to a target domain, company or individual.
 It can make intelligence gathering faster and more effective by drastically reducing manual user interaction.
 This is achieved through the engineering of a highly customisable single input to multiple output solution.
 Tool conceived and developed in my free time as a result of my genuine interest in penetration testing.
 [IIS-HTTP-Internal-IP-Finder](https://github.com/KooroshRZ/IIS-HTTP-Internal-IP-Finder): Optimized metasploit module to find internal IP address of vulnerable IIS web servers
 [catbox](https://github.com/m-mizutani/catbox): Vulnerability scan and management serverless system for AWS ECR images with Trivy.
 [pbscan](https://github.com/gvb84/pbscan): Faster and more efficient stateless SYN scanner and banner grabber due to userland TCP/IP stack usage.
+[Kali-Linux-Dockerfile](https://github.com/tsumarios/Kali-Linux-Dockerfile): A simple Dockerfile to build an image starting from the latest official one of Kali Linux and including some useful tools.